Skip to main content Skip to secondary navigation

 Expect for the whole declaration process to take at least 2-3 weeks depending on your preparation and planning, and your advisors’ availability.

-Please note: When completing your program sheet, include courses you plan to take as well as those you have already taken.
-List all course numbers and names along with their units then add units in each section as requested.
+Complete a program sheet with courses you plan to take as well as those you have already taken.
+List all course numbers and names along with their units (and grade, if already completed).